TechsophyOfficial/awgment-package/README.md

 Above shall import a `techsophy-platform` realm.

 ## keycloak dns work around
-As we are installing keycloak in a local environment without a dns, we need to use port forwarding feature to manage traffic to dns
+As we are installing keycloak in a local environment without a dns, we need to use port forwarding feature to manage traffic to keycloak from both internal pods and external browser.
 <p/>
-The scripe `runKeycloak.sh` opens a port 8888 on your local machine that redirects traffic to dns.
+The script `runKeycloak.sh` opens a port 8888 on your local machine that redirects traffic to keycloak service.
+Run the same from awgment-package folder
 ```
         cd awgment-package repo folder>
         awgment-package$ ./runKeycloak.sh
 ```
-The above shall open port 8888 on your local.
+The above shall open port 8888 on your local machine.
 Verify the installation by logging into keycloak at `http://<your ip>:8888` with `keycloak.adminUser` and `keycloak.adminPassword` as per your local.values.yaml file.
 Please update local.values.yaml with keycloak url as depicted below

 ```